 Holy Cow Beef offers a diverse range of "Certified" Grassfed Angus beef products at affordable prices.
 We pride ourselves in providing high-quality products and offer a 100% quality guarantee on all items.

 We are "Certified" by the American Grassfed Association (AGA).
 Our Animal Welfare standards are audited by Global Animal Partnership (GAP).

 Don't be made a fool by purchasing what we call "FAKE" Grassfed Beef.
 Obama and his Secretary of Agriculture, Tom Vilsak, watered down the beef labeling laws so that feedlot beef can be labeled as Grassfed.
 It's the same Grain fed Beef but they charge you more.
 Isn't that just dandy!
-If your package of beef doesn't have the AGA American Grassfed Stamp logo on it, it probably isn't TRUE Grassfed.
+If your package of beef doesn't have the AGA American Grassfed Association logo or another national certification company's logo on it, then it probably isn't TRUE Grassfed.
 True Grassfed Beef is beef that has grazed GREEN forages their entire lifes, from birth to finishing ... and NEVER fed grains.
 That's mighty important if you're on a serious health journey or have either food sensitivities or food allergies.

 Buying Wholes, Halves or Quarters: